 Red Cat Holdings Invests in Firestorm Modular Unmanned Aerial Systems Company

-The Two Companies Have Complementary Approach to Developing and Deploying Unmanned Aerial Vehicles

-/EIN News/ -- SAN JUAN, Puerto Rico, March 14, 2023 (GLOBE NEWSWIRE) -- Red Cat Holdings, Inc. (Nasdaq: RCAT) (“Red Cat” or the “Company”), a military technology company integrating robotic hardware and software to protect and support the warfighter, has made a materially significant financial investment in Firestorm, an American company developing the first completely Modular Unmanned Aerial System (MUAS) that is 3D printed and payload agnostic.
+SAN JUAN, Puerto Rico, March 14, 2023 (GLOBE NEWSWIRE) -- Red Cat Holdings, Inc. RCAT ("Red Cat" or the "Company"), a military technology company integrating robotic hardware and software to protect and support the warfighter, has made a materially significant financial investment in Firestorm, an American company developing the first completely Modular Unmanned Aerial System (MUAS) that is 3D printed and payload agnostic.

 Firestorm is building a new category of fixed-wing UAS with 30-day product iterations, a commitment to open-system architectures, and an additive manufacturing approach that allows them to scale production in an elastic manner.